Sooke Gathering Place

 What benefits will the project provide to families, youth, and community groups?

-Sooke Gathering Place is designed to address the needs of seniors while serving the entire community.
-It will provide a welcoming, inclusive space where seniors can maintain active, independent lifestyles, families can participate in community events, youth can access programs and mentorship opportunities, and volunteers can connect with organizations making a difference in the region.
+Sooke Gathering Place will provide a welcoming, inclusive space where seniors can maintain active, independent lifestyles, families can participate in community events, youth can access programs and mentorship opportunities, and volunteers can connect with organizations making a difference in the region.
 By bringing people together, Sooke Gathering Place will help reduce isolation, strengthen relationships, and foster a greater sense of belonging.

 The benefits extend well beyond social programming.
 Sooke Gathering Place will provide much-needed space for arts, culture, recreation, education, and community organizations to grow and collaborate.